 We wrote a “Vision Statement” and a “Mission Statement” back in 2006 and it is still valid today.
 If you would like to take a moment, read them on this web site too.

-In 2013 we are going to be opening in June when Indiana strawberries are ripe.
+We open in June when Indiana strawberries are ripe.
 And we are looking forward to early July when South Carolina peaches are coming to us.
 Our first apple is called “Transparent” ready around July 4th.
 Gala usually starts around mid-August.
 And so apple season is going strong before the kids get into school.
 Remember to visit the orchard early…don’t wait until Fall in central Indiana because we start picking apples and pears quite a bit earlier than Michigan.

 You can always call us at 765-378-6265.
 Or you can send me an email at firstname.lastname@example.org